loaderImage

 • To avoid a claim delay, they also must address all further requirements from the insurer ASAP

-P.S.: Remember, the term insurance claim will get declined if the life assured (aka you in this case) hasn’t given correct information or not submitted authentic documents at the time of application
+P.S.: Remember, the term insurance claim will get declined if the life assured (aka you in this case) hasn’t given correct information or has not submitted authentic documents at the time of application

 • When the nominee is filling out the claim form, they need to take due care to fill it properly and avoid any mistakes or incorrect data entry